davixdedem/StarlinuX/README.md

 git clone --branch master https://github.com/davixdedem/StarlinuX.git
 ```
 - Download the appropriate OpenWRT image for your SBC.
-- Flash the OpenWRT image following its dedicated instructions.
+- Flash the OpenWRT image on the SDCard following its dedicated instructions.
-- Power up your SBC.
+- Power up your Single Board Computer.
 - Plug an Ethernet cable into the Ethernet port on the SBC and connect it to your laptop/computer.<br>
 - Verify that you can access OpenWRT by pinging its default IP address:<br>
   *(You may disconnect your Wi-Fi interface in order to be sure to reach your Router via cable)*<br>